USS General George M. Randall: World War II

 General George M. Randall sailed from Norfolk, Virginia, on 23 May 1944 with nearly 5,000 troops and casuals aboard, and sailing through the Panama Canal, put in at Bombay, India, on 5 July via Panama and Australia.
 She left Melbourne, Australia on 28 July, and arrived in San Pedro, Los Angeles, on 12 August to debark over 2,000 wounded veterans.
 She made two more round-trip voyages from San Pedro to Bombay, via Melbourne, from 30 August 1944 to 28 February 1945.

+On November 1, 1944, the Randall arrived at Wellington, with 733 Polish children on board who were orphans of the Evacuation of Polish civilians from the USSR in World War II.

 On one trip from 19 December 1944 to 2 January 1945, she carried the 596th Air Engineering Squadron from San Pedro to Hobart, Tasmania, and then on to Bombay.
 On one of these trips, one of the Army passengers wrote a song The General George M. Randall Blues for a variety show en route.
 After debarking passengers, she moved to drydock for repairs and alterations, including the mounting of additional 20mm guns.

-Moving to San Diego on 22 March, she embarked passengers for Pearl Harbor and Ulithi and sailed for San Francisco, California, where she embarked more Navy casuals for Pearl Harbor and Ulithi.
+Moving to San Diego on 22 March 1945, she embarked passengers for Pearl Harbor and Ulithi and sailed for San Francisco, California, where she embarked more Navy casuals for Pearl Harbor and Ulithi.
 She then sailed for Pearl Harbor on 27 March.
 Pearl Harbor was reached on 2 April, and after debarking passengers she picked up more passengers for Ulithi and sailed on 4 April.
 Arriving there on 14 April, she acted as receiving ship until 23 May, redistributing some 4711 Navy and Marine casuals to other fleet units.
 She sailed for San Francisco on 23 May with 459 Navy, Coast Guard, and Marine casuals returning to the states, and arrived there on 5 June 1945.